*The following process also applies to Ukrainian nationals that have been rejected and haven’t obtained the Temporary Protection status.

 I lost my Travel Document.
 What do I need to do?

-You need to report it immediately to both the Greek Asylum Service and the closest Passport Police Department.
+You need to report it immediately to the Greek Asylum Service and the closest Passport Police Department.

 Read the police passport issuance instructions and find out more about lost documents on our website.